Prophecies are funny things. They always come true

-- Parodied when King Croesus from the Mythology-example gets fed up with the prophecy twists that screw him over.
+- Parodied in Saturday Morning Breakfast Cereal when King Croesus from the Mythology example gets fed up with the prophecy twists that screw him over.

-Croesus: Why can't you just give me straight predictions?
-Why does everything have to be a mystery?
+Croesus: Why can't you just give straight predictions?!
+Why is everything a mystery?!

-] Okay, go back to the old ways.
+] Okay, go back to the old way.

-Oracle: You will be known for conquering many young warriors.
+Oracle: You shall be known for conquering many young warriors!